Detroit Red Wings: Logo and uniforms

 The Red Wings' jerseys (traditionally known in hockey as "sweaters") have been more or less the same since the 1930s – a white or red base with red or white piping.
 The only significant changes have been the replacement of the word Detroit with the "winged wheel" logo in 1932, and vertical arch lettering for the players' names and block letters in 1983.
 The Red Wings wear the vertical arched letters in the regular season and playoffs, but use straight serifed nameplates during the preseason.

 The Hockey News voted the Red Wings' "winged wheel" logo the second best in the league in 2008.
+The winged wheel's design has evolved over time, and originally the logo was placed so that the wheel was centered under the collar; as a result, the letters of the captain and alternate captains were placed on the right upper chest instead of the traditional placement on the left.
+After Ilitch purchased the team, the logo was centered, and the captain's letters moved to the left.
 The Red Wings, like all NHL teams, updated their jerseys to the new Rbk Edge standard for the 2007–08 NHL season.
-The Red Wings kept their design as close to original as possible, the exceptions being: On the road (white) jersey, there was more red on the sleeves as the color panel began closer to the shoulder, and the letters of the captain and alternate captains were moved to the right shoulder.
+The Red Wings kept their design as close to original as possible, the exceptions being: On the road (white) jersey, there was more red on the sleeves as the color panel began closer to the shoulder, and the captain's letters were again placed on the players' right side, to avoid placing the letters over the stretch panels on the sides of the jersey front.

 When Adidas became the uniform outfitter starting with the 2017–18 season, the Red Wings kept the same basic look.
+In 2024, when the Red Wings partnered with the waste management company Priority for their first jersey sponsor patch, the captain's letters were moved back to the left.